 The Board and Court benefit from the diverse range of skills, knowledge and experience acquired by the NEDs as Directors of other companies, both national and international, or as leaders in the public and private sectors.
 The effectiveness of the Board and Court depends on ensuring the right balance of Directors with banking, broader financial services or commercial experience.
-Following review in 2023, the NGC determined that the skills profiles of the Board and Court were appropriate in the areas identified as relevant to the business of the Group.
+Following review in 2022, the NGC determined that the skills profiles of the Board and Court were appropriate in the areas identified as relevant to the business of the Group.

-The Group recognises the benefits of having a diverse board and sees increasing diversity at Board and Court level as an important element in maintaining a competitive advantage.
+The Group recognises the benefits of having a diverse board.
 In reviewing Board and Court composition and identifying suitable candidates, the NGC considers the benefits of all aspects of diversity including the skills identified as relevant to the business of the Group, regional and industry experience, background, nationality, gender, age and other relevant qualities in order to maintain an appropriate range and balance of skills, experience and background on the Board and Court.